The Domain of Definition of the L\'evy White Noise: Introduction

 \begin{itemize}

-\item \emph{Expansion of L\'evy white noise into orthonormal bases:} Consider an orthonormal basis $(f_n)$ of $L^2(\R^d)$ and a L\'evy white noise $\dot{X}$.
+\item \emph{Expansion of L\'evy white noises into orthonormal bases:} Consider an orthonormal basis $(f_n)$ of $L^2(\R^d)$ and a L\'evy white noise $\dot{X}$.
 We would like to characterize when it is reasonable to consider the family of coefficients $\langle \dot{X} , f_n \rangle$.
-As a motivational example, we mention our recent works~\cite{Fageot2017multidimensional} where we use the Daubechies wavelets coefficients of a L\'evy white noise to accurately estimate its regularity.
+As a motivational example, we mention our recent works~\cite{aziznejad2018wavelet,Fageot2017multidimensional} where we use the Daubechies wavelets coefficients of a L\'evy white noise to accurately estimate its regularity.
 Daubechies wavelets are compactly supported, but have a limited smoothness~\cite{Daubechies1988orthonormal}.
 We shall see that the expansion on any Daubechies wavelet basis is possible for any L\'evy white noise.
-More generally, we are interested in considering bases with elements that are neither compactly supported nor smooth.
+More generally, we are interested in considering bases whose elements are neither compactly supported nor smooth.

-\item \emph{Localizing the probability law of the L\'evy white noise:} The domain of definition of L\'evy white noise coincides with the domain of continuity of its characteristic functional.
-There are strong connections between the continuity properties of the characteristic functional and the localization of the process in appropriate Sobolev spaces, as exploited in \cite[Proposition 4]{Fageot2017besov}.
-The more we can extend the domain of definition, the more we learn about the regularity of the L\'evy white noise.
+\item \emph{Localizing the probability law of the L\'evy white noise:} The domain of definition of the L\'evy white noise coincides with the domain of continuity of its characteristic functional.
+There are strong connections between the continuity properties of the characteristic functional and the localization of the process in appropriate function spaces~\cite{Fageot2017besov,Hida2004,Ito1984foundations}.
+The more we extend the domain of definition, the more we can learn about the regularity of the L\'evy white noise.

-\item \emph{Construction of solutions of linear SDEs driven by L\'evy white noise:} By extending the domain of definition of the L\'evy white noise, one weakens the conditions on a differential operator $\Lop$ such that the stochastic differential equation $\Lop s = \dot{X}$ admits a solution $s$ as a generalized random process.
+\item \emph{Construction of generalized solutions of linear SPDEs driven by L\'evy white noise:} By extending the domain of definition of the L\'evy white noise, one weakens the conditions on a differential operator $\Lop$ such that the stochastic differential equation $\Lop s = \dot{X}$ admits a solution $s$ as a generalized random process in $\D'(\R^d)$.
 Indeed, we have formally that, for $\varphi \in \D(\R^d)$,

 where $(\Lop^{-1})^{*}$ is the adjoint of $\Lop^{-1}$.
 We therefore see that $(\Lop^{-1})^{*} \{\varphi\} $ must belong to the domain of definition of $\dot{X}$ in order to give a meaning to \eqref{eq:formalrequirement}.